Travel details

 Simien Mountains National Park

-The Simien Mountains form one of Africa's largest mountain ranges, with more than 12 peaks over 4,000 m; the highest peak is Ras Dashen.
+The Simien Mountains are one of Africa's largest mountain ranges, with more than 12 peaks over 4,000 m; the highest peak is Ras Dashen.

-The national park was designated in 1969 and inscribed as a UNESCO World Heritage Site in 1979.
+The national park was designated in 1969 and registered as a UNESCO World Heritage Site in 1979.

 Within the park you can observe wildlife unique to Ethiopia:

-Gelada baboons: Approximately 7,000 individuals live here; you can observe grazing groups of up to 400.
+Gelada baboons: about 7,000 individuals.
+You can observe herds of up to 400 grazing.

 Other animals include klipspringer, bushbuck, and jackal.
 Plant life includes St. John's wort and various aloes.